 Ensure that the application data state on the test system is logically equivalent to that of the capture system at the start time of workload capture.
-This is described in "Setting up the Test System Database".
+This is described in "Setting up the Test System Database for Application Replay".

 All references to external systems have been resolved.
-This is explained in "Resolving References to External Systems".
+This is explained in "Resolving References to External Systems for Application Replays".

 It is important to understand that a replay is an execution (playback) of a workload capture.
 A replay task is a group of replays based on the same capture.
 After a replay is completed, you can view a replay report and compare the replay with the initial capture, or create another replay within the same replay task.
 Typically, the replays within a replay task perform the same purposes.
 For example, a database or host system configuration with multiple parameter changes.